Here's How Jonathan Knight Went From NKOTB Member to 'Farmhouse Fixer'

 When most people hear the name Jonathan Knight, the first thing that comes to mind is the iconic ‘80s and ‘90s boy band, New Kids on the Block.
-Because of this—and especially for folks who didn’t know what one of Jon’s biggest passions was before he became a fawned-over heartthrob—his new show, Farmhouse Fixer, may come as a bit of a surprise.
+Because of this — and especially for folks who didn’t know what one of Jon’s biggest passions was before he became a fawned-over heartthrob — his show, Farmhouse Fixer, may come as a bit of a surprise.

-“My dad was—he’s retired now—he was a contractor,” Jonathan tells HGTV.
+“My dad — he’s retired now — was a contractor,” Jonathan tells HGTV.
 “When I was a teenager, he dragged me to work with him … well, he dragged me in the beginning, and then I just loved doing it.”

-Once his parents got divorced when he was around 15 years old, he became the handyman of the house.
+His parents divorced when he was around 15 years old, and he became the handyman of the house.
 “It was even to the point where I went up on a three-story roof to patch a leak and ended up falling two stories,” he recalls, chuckling.
 “But it didn’t dissuade me.
 It just gave me more ambition to make sure it was really fixed.”

 His dad wasn’t the only one involved in construction, though.

 “My grandpa was also very handy,” he tells HGTV.
 “He built my family’s summer cottage in Canada and both of my uncles have always been into home repair, so it kind of runs in my blood.”

 As much as he loved working alongside his dad when New Kids took off, construction and remodeling took a backseat.

 “When we [the members of the band] were kids, we would perform at nursing homes and at a jail; we did birthday parties, and really our goal was just to make enough money to buy scooters.
 That was our biggest thing … So when we got on tour with Tiffany and things just started picking up, it just got crazy, so that took me away from the construction,” he admits.